Broadway To Vegas

 made an annual tour of military hospitals in the United States, paying for his own transportation

-In that 1968 tour of military
+According to another press release, in that 1968 tour of military

 hospitals Allen went bed to bed attempting to cheer up the Vietnam wounded.
 In one bed was a